byuarchdi/print-headers-and-footers/README.md

     * That id is the domID in PrintHAF.init
 * Complex content might not flow properly from page to page (especially columnized content)
    * Please feel free to open issues with a repeatable example
+* You must call PrintHAF.print to start printing

 ## Compatibility
 There is minimal testing right now.
 The project is designed for and manually tested on Chrome, but should work well in other major browsers.